 III - How to travel to Ho Chi Minh City?

-The traffic in Saigon is quite chaotic and crazy if you are a first-time visitor to Vietnam.
+The traffic in Saigon is quite chaotic and crazy if you are a first-time visitor traveling to Vietnam.
 The massive quantity of scooters, cars, and buses can drive you crazy and scared, however, once you get used to the local’s traffic laws & secrets, everything turns out “full of experience”.
 The transportation in the city is quite well-developed and convenient for you to get around the city.

 1 - Airway in Ho Chi Minh city